MelanieZeng/data-focused-python/README.md

 ## Lectures

+[Lectures](/lectures/lectures.md) will contain a mixture of content form this site and others.

 1. Week 1<a name='week1'></a> - File reading, writing, appending
     1. [files - open, overwrite, append](lectures/files.md)
     1. csv, json, xml